 Through 11 games of the 2012 season, however, Braun's and Kemp's teams are in entirely different places.

 The Dodgers are the hottest team in baseball, having blazed their way to Miller Park with a 9-1 record before coming two outs from another win Tuesday night.
-George Kottaras' walk-off two-run double in a 5-4 victory made the Brewers 5-6 and helped them sidestep a five-game slump -- something that ...
+George Kottaras' walk-off two-run double in a 5-4 victory made the Brewers 5-6 and helped them sidestep a five-game slump -- something that happened only twice all of last ...